-Her critically acclaimed 2012 expose, Overdressed: The Shockingly High Cost of Cheap Fashion, first revealed the impacts of fast fashion on the environment, economy, and society to an American audience and is a founding book of the global ethical and sustainable fashion movement.
-Overdressed is read around the world in seven languages, including Italian.
+Cline’s critically acclaimed 2012 expose, Overdressed: The Shockingly High Cost of Cheap Fashion, first revealed the impacts of fast fashion on the environment, economy, and society to an American audience and is a founding book of the global ethical and sustainable fashion movement.
+Overdressed is read around the world in seven languages.
 Cline’s much-anticipated follow-up book, The Conscious Closet: A Revolutionary Guide to Looking Good While Doing Good, is set for release in August of 2019 by Penguin Random House.
-In it, Cline delves into fresh research on fashion’s impacts and illustrates how we can come together and leverage our everyday fashion choices to transform the apparel industry and change the world through style.
+In it, Cline delves into fresh research on fashion’s impacts and illustrates how we can leverage our everyday fashion choices to transform the apparel industry and change the world for the better.

-Cline is one of the world’s leading go-to experts on fast fashion and sustainability and she is regularly interviewed on television and radio by globally recognized news outlets, including Al Jazeera, MSNBC, China Global Television Network, CBC News, The New York Times, and NPR.
+Cline is one of the world’s leading go-to experts on fast fashion, labor rights and sustainability, and she is regularly interviewed on television and radio by globally recognized news outlets, including Al Jazeera, MSNBC, China Global Television Network, CBC News, The New York Times, and NPR.
 Please contact her directly to set up an interview.
 You can peruse some recent interview here.

 journalism and other projects